manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 While this is certainly nice to have whenever we feel like playing around with JavaScript interactively, we wanted to get away from the console and start writing "real" JavaScript applications.

-To do so, we need to create our very first JavaScript code file.
-And this means we need to talk about code editors, because we need a tool to create our code files.
-JavaScript code files are simple text files, and even a very rudimentary plain text editor is perfectly capable to create these files.
+To do so, we need to create our very first JavaScript *code file*.
+And this means we need to talk about code editors, because we need a tool to create and edit our code files.
+JavaScript code files are simple text files, and even a very rudimentary plain text editor is perfectly capable to create and edit these files.
 Nevertheless, using specialized code editors or IDEs (Integrated Development Environments) makes sense, because they make working on a large code base a lot more comfortable.

 There's a large choice available, and if you are already using a code editor or an IDE you feel comfortable with, just stick with it.
 As long as there is at least basic support for JavaScript, you're fine.